 – Software calculators to show cost/benefit using the customer’s own information

 – Computer-aided design (CAD) on the salesperson’s laptop, to define the customized application, develop a quote, and communicate requirements clearly to the production department

 – Paper and/or electronic leave-behinds: brochures or collateral materials for customer reference after meeting with the salesperson

 – Contact management software, often with an email generation feature, to help the salesperson with timely follow-up, and keep management informed of progress through the sales funnel (see Sales Funnel | Thomas H. Gray – Consultant, CEO, Director).

 – A portal where the salesperson can see order status, check on his or her own progress toward sales and commission goals, download materials (tools), and request technical or customer service support.

 Sales Support Is a Great Investment!

 With the right helpers and tools, salespeople close more sales, waste less time on administration, and stay with the company because they feel valued and supported.
 The top salespeople look for this type of support before joining a company.
 Thus sales support is the foundation for an effective sales force.

 Leave a comment to describe the sales support tools that have been successful for you, or that you would like to have!

-Tom Gray helps business owners spot and capture opportunities to grow profits, and guides those considering a sale.
-He is a management consultant focused on small business and telecom, a Certified Turnaround Professional (CTP), a Certified Business Development Advisor, and a Certified SCORE Mentor.
-He can be reached at 630-512-0406 or firstname.lastname@example.org.
+“Profit Spotter” Tom Gray helps business owners spot and capture opportunities to grow profits, and guides those considering a sale.
+He is a management consultant certified as a Turnaround Professional (CTP), Business Development Advisor, and SCORE Mentor.
+Reach Tom at 630-267-7193 or email@example.com.
 See www.tom-gray.com.
 For Tom’s two books and ten booklets, see http://www.businesstechniquesbooks.com.